jbat10/KIT325/docs/Master Script Usage Guide.md

 File extraction uses rsync to preserve timestamps, permissions, and metadata for forensic integrity.

 **Hash Verification:**
-Disk images automatically generate MD5 and SHA256 hashes for integrity verification.
+Disk images automatically generate MD5 and SHA256 hashes for integrity verification, and SHA256 hashes are generated for all files in the `output/` folder upon exit.

 **Navigation:**
 After each tool completes, press Enter to return to the main menu.